 Maintenance capex includes all building improvements and suite renovation investment required to maintain current revenues.
 For the year ended December 31, 2020, Killam updated its maintenance capex reserve to reflect the actual capital investment for the most recent three years (2018-2020), which is equivalent to \$900 per unit.
-Based on this calculation, Management has selected \$900 per unit for its maintenance capex reserve for 2020, which is consistent with the 2019 reserve of \$900 per unit.
+Based on this calculation, Management has selected \$900 per unit for its maintenance capex reserve of \$900 per unit.
 Management will maintain this reserve in its calculation of AFFO throughout 2021 until the three-year average is updated at year-end with actual results.